-In addition to the Power Hour of Writing (Semester 1) and From 0 to Draft in 9 Weeks in Semester 2, there is a huge amount of writing support in your university and online.
+In addition to the Power Hour of Writing there is a huge amount of writing support in your university and online.
 Here we summarise the key links for each of your universities, and provide tips for online tools and resources you may find helpful.

 Provides virtual co-working for distraction-free productivity.
 You can enter when you’d like either a 25- or 50-minute session, and the system will match you with anyone in the world also wanting the same time.
 At the start of the session, you briefly chat about what you want to get done, then do the work with your co-worker on video in the background, and at the end of the session you unmute and chat about how it went.
 Free for up to three session a week, so gives you plenty of ability to test it out.